-1 Load Microsoft Access or close the current database and open the FILE tab.
-Select OPEN ACCESS FILES in the START window or the OPEN option in the BACKSTAGE VIEW.
+1 Load Microsoft Access and select OPEN ACCESS FILES in the START window or close the current file and select the OPEN option in the BACKSTAGE VIEW.

 - 5 Access your STORAGE folder and save the database as: CHAPTER 3 WAGES COPY. - 6 Click on the ENABLE CONTENT button to display the data.